ReinaldoAssis/mips-sim/README.md

 # WIMS (Web-based Interactive MIPS Simulator)

-A simulator based on the MIPS 32 architecture envisioned to help students learn and explore the foundations of assembly language and circuit schematics.
+A simulator based on the MIPS 32 architecture envisioned to help students learn and explore the foundations of assembly language and architecture schematics.

 ## Features